 Fact: The cost of Ofcom general UK license is £75 for 5 years.
-It is really easy to obtain the license.
-Furthermore, when you are co-operating with responsible company such as Apex, we will take care of all the paperwork involved in obtaining your radio licence and its renewals on your behalf.
+It is really easy to obtain a license.
+Furthermore, when you are co-operating with a responsible company such as Apex, we will take care of all the paperwork involved in obtaining your radio licence and its renewals on your behalf.

-Fact: Two-way radios offers immediate sound transfer.
+Fact: Two-way radios offers an immediate sound transfer.
 You will need to choose the right equipment depending on your distance and surroundings.
 New digital radios are transmitting the sound digitally and therefore are able to cancel background noise- transmitting only clear audio.

 Myth 4: Two-way radios don’t offer extra features